Recipe: Walnut Cinnamon Muffins

 - Let cool for about 15 minutes and then enjoy!

-She loves the crunchy walnuts, but if you don’t like walnuts you can leave them out or replace them with almonds, shelled sunflower seeds or pecans.
+You can leave them out or replace them with almonds, shelled sunflower seeds or pecans.

 P.S.: Follow me on Instagram to get weekly tips and tricks!